 For more information, call (912) 233-4501.

 On March 9th, 1963, the first floor of the house was restored and opened to the public as a museum.
 Years later the second and third floors were opened as well, and the entire house was open for viewing.
-The Davenport House is still today known as Savannah’s “line in the sand” and represents an awakening in the community for history to be preserved in the city.
-The house also received a “Preserve American Preservation Award” for its 2000-2003 re-restoration, and President George W. Bush presented the award himself.
+The Davenport House is still today known as Savannah’s “line in the sand.”
+It represents an awakening in the community for history to be preserved in the city.
+The house also received a “Preserve American Preservation Award” for its 2000-2003 re-restoration.
+President George W. Bush presented the award himself.

 324 East State Street